croquet/croquet-react/docs/tutorials/1 React Simple Counter.md

      sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"
    ></iframe>

-We start by importing React and Croquet libraries, here as npm dependencies instead of the normal Croquet library script import.
+We start by importing React and Croquet Library here as npm dependencies.

 ```
 import ReactDom from "react-dom";